Why did city move back a deadline for Wichita Water Partners?

 King is not saying how much the potential savings would be but he called it potentially significant.

-King explains that Wichita Water Partners was originally asked to provide a proposal in early October for at least 30-percent of the design, and a cost proposal for the project.
+King explains that Wichita Water Partners was originally asked to provide a proposal in early October for at least 30% of the design and a cost proposal for the project.

 To get federal financing, called WIFIA, an application from the city is due by the end of the month.